 Nine days before departure, I got a voice mail from my local social worker.
 “There’s a problem in Russia.
 Call me.”
 Her line was busy for the next 32 minutes.
 I had good reason to be frantic.

 According to the Russians, Hannah might have active TB.
 (To this day, we can’t figure out what triggered this concern.)
 She had been moved to a hospital.
 If it was active, the Russians would not let her leave the country.
 It didn’t matter to the Russians that the Americans (according to the described level [minimal] of possible TB) had no problem with her entering the US.
 With the Russian treatment methods, it might take a year to treat her.

 Phone calls between me and my two agencies ensued.
 E-mails went between various parts of the US and Russia.
-I called Dr. Jenista in her hotel room at a conference in California (she’s a saint!).
 The phone in the hospital where Hannah was did not work (!!!!), making it a challenge for the agency to get information.
 They told me we would not know until Wednesday, three days before my scheduled departure, if I was to leave or not.

 I could only proceed as if I were going to leave.
 It’s very hard to explain the emotions of packing to go get my daughter (excited, nervous, adrenaline rush), bundled with the emotions of potentially not leaving (fear, questions, traumatized, disbelief).
 I just plodded ahead.

 The schedule of my pre-departure days was as follows: Saturday: fix her room, Sunday: finish packing, Monday: teach class and wrap up some work projects, Tuesday and Wednesday: Texas business trip, Thursday: fly from Texas to Mississippi for another project, Friday night: return to Nashville, Saturday morning: leave for Russia at noon.
 Yeah, yeah, I know!